grave0x/TweetVault/README.md

     ```
     python tweetvault.py
     ```
-2. Enter the Twitter username when prompted.
+2. Enter the Twitter usernames separated by commas when prompted.

 ## Notes
 - Web scraping may be subject to rate limits or blocks by Twitter.
 Please ensure you comply with Twitter's terms of service.